9356730669/Excel-Sales-Analytics/README.md

 # Excel-Sales-Analytics

-I'm excited to share my latest project: "Sales Analytics", developed using Advanced Excel as part of the "Excel: Mother of Business Intelligence" module at the Codebasics Data Analytics Bootcamp.
+I'm excited to share my latest project: "Sales & Finance Analytics", developed using Advanced Excel as part of the "Excel: Mother of Business Intelligence" module at the Codebasics Data Analytics Bootcamp.
 This project marked a key milestone in my learning journey, completed under the expert mentorship of Dhaval Patel Sir and Hemanand Vadivel Sir.

 📊 **Objective:**